Cygwulf/Dragon-Keeper/README.md

 # Dragon-Keeper
 Miniatures collection tracking app

-Right now this is a stub and I'm looking for collaborators to help with requirements and design.
+Right now we are very much in the information gathering phase.
+I have my own ideas but I'm looking to see what other people want from a miniatures inventory tracking app too.
 Please see the issues tab and feel free to contribute to a conversation or start a new one.